regularfry/carton/README.md

 ## What doesn't work ##

-- Non-stdlib extensions.
-These don't work *yet*, but if I can figure out how to build them automagically as static archives rather than dynamic libraries, they will.
-- Digest, openssl, syck and tk from stdlib.
-These call rb_require directly, which sidesteps amalgalite.
-I believe that these can be made to work eventually, but I haven't nailed down the best mechanism yet.
 - Anything involving the `\_\_FILE\_\_` constant.
 This is unlikely ever to work, and you probably shouldn't be using it in a library anyway.